WWE News: Paige Books First Triple Threat Tag Tournament For ‘SmackDown’ To Determine No. 1 Contenders

 — PAIGE (@RealPaigeWWE) August 26, 2018

 Paige announced on Twitter that The Bar, Gallows and Anderson, and The Colons will square off in a triple threat bout.
-WWE.com describes the SmackDown contest.
+WWE.com describes the SmackDown Live contest.

 “SmackDown LIVE General Manager Paige announced that this will be the first of two Triple Threat Matches, with the winners battling for the right to challenge for the titles on Sunday, Sept.
 16, streaming live on WWE Network.